duo-lang/duo-lang/docs/src/language/commands.md

 Commands are the syntactic category that actually gets executed when you run a program.
 The entry point to a program, the main function, is also a command.

-## The Done Command
+## The Exit Commands

-The simplest command is called `Done`, which is used to terminate the program.
+The simplest commands are called `ExitSuccess` and `ExitFailure`, which are used to terminate the program.

 #### Example 1:

 We can write a simple command which just exits directly after it is called.

 ```
-def exitAtOnce := Done;
+def exitAtOnce := ExitSuccess;
 ```

 ## The Apply Command